jgrizou/website/about/index.md

 layout: default
 ---

-## Curriculum vitae

-<a href="https://docs.google.com/document/d/12RrEx_l2knomSK0a50onPF02UAhvu9w5sGqhce2viGM/edit?usp=sharing" class="btn btn-light btn-sm active" role="button" aria-pressed="true"><span class="far fa-id-card"></span> One Page CV</a> <a href="https://docs.google.com/document/d/1VhNy0A1kSSAnXpog-X37mOu0l0jSvgm-ycDeq3cDmSg/edit?usp=sharing" class="btn btn-light btn-sm active" role="button" aria-pressed="true"><span class="far fa-file-alt"></span> Full CV</a>
-<a href="https://www.linkedin.com/in/jonathangrizou" class="btn btn-light btn-sm active" role="button" aria-pressed="true"><span class="fab fa-linkedin"></span> Linkedin</a>

-## Standing invitation
+## Contact

 <!-- inspired from https://www.kalzumeus.com/standing-invitation/ -->

-If you want to talk about any topic covered on this website, I invite you to contact me.
+If you want to discuss any topic covered on this website, I invite you to contact me.
 Sharing is caring, I want to talk to you, you won't annoy me.

 You can reach me by email at <a href="mailto:jonathan.grizou@gmail.com">jonathan.grizou@gmail.com</a> or any link below.